-Dr. Augustine has received honorary Doctor of Laws degree from four universities & has been recognized by having the Jean Augustine Girls’ Leadership Academy, Jean Augustine Secondary School, & the Jean Augustine Chair in Education at York University named in her honour.
+Dr. Augustine has received honorary Doctor of Laws degree from seven universities & has been recognized by having the Jean Augustine Girls’ Leadership Academy, Jean Augustine Secondary School, Jean Augustine Centre for Young Women’s Empowerment, Jean Augustine Park, & the Jean Augustine Chair in Education at York University named in her honour.

 I really enjoy coming here because I made a lot of new friends and learned how to cook and sew.
 Gave me a lot of experience.Participant age 15.